KunihiroS/study_papers/A_Study_on_the_Hierarchical_Structure_of_Knowledge_and_the_Cognition_of_Ignorance/A_Study_on_the_Hierarchical_Structure_of_Knowledge_and_the_Cognition_of_Ignorance.md

 Matching exponents with $2x = a(\theta - b)$:
 $$K_0 = \tanh\left(\frac{a(\theta - b)}{2}\right) \quad \blacksquare$$

+**Scope of Validity**:
+This correspondence is exact under the stated assumptions but does not constitute a general identifiability result.
+Extension to realistic settings (polytomous items, multidimensional traits, measurement error) requires additional formal development.

+**Status**: Illustrative; formal identifiability analysis deferred to future work.

 **Corollary 1.1** (Standardized Form):
 Under additional assumption **(A3)**: $a = 2$ and $b = 0$: